Quickstart

 ggcaller --reads input.txt --out output_path

-docker run --rm -it -v $(pwd):/workdir samhorsfield96/ggcaller:latest ggcaller --refs input.txt --out output_path
+docker run --rm -it -v $(pwd):/workdir -v <path to files>:/data samhorsfield96/ggcaller:latest ggcaller --balrog-db /app/ggc_db --refs /workdir/input_docker.txt --out /workdir/output_path

 Important